top of page

 Therefore, investment advisers who fail to maintain records of text messages related to their business activities are in violation of Section 204 and are subject to fines and other penalties.

-1. Failure to maintain and preserve electronic communications
+1. Failure to Maintain and Preserve Electronic Communications

-• The SEC requires financial firms to maintain records of these communications for regulatory investigations and compliance purposes.
+This includes text messages, emails, and other electronic communications related to business activities.
+The SEC requires financial firms to maintain records of these communications for regulatory investigations and compliance purposes.

-2. Use of off-channel communications
+2. Use of Off-Channel Communications

-• This refers to the use of personal devices, unapproved messaging apps, or other channels outside of the company's approved communication systems for business-related discussions.
+This refers to the use of personal devices, unapproved messaging apps, or other channels outside of the company's approved communication systems for business-related discussions.

 Consequences of Non-Compliance